Helene Sedlmayr: Life

-Sedlmayer was born in Trostberg.
+Sedlmayr was born in Trostberg.
 The shoemaker's daughter came to Altötting in 1827 as a 14-year-old servant.
 A year later she changed her place of work to Munich.
 There, she became a runner (maid) in the toy store of the merchant Auracher on Brienner Straße.
 As such, she also delivered toys for the royal children to the Bavarian court and caught the eye of King Ludwig I because of her beauty.
 She was portrayed by the court painter Joseph Karl Stieler in the Altmünchner Gwand around 1830 for the king's gallery of beauties and was considered the epitome of the beautiful Munich woman.

 "... the king even bought clothes for Helene Sedlmayr: '... to whom I gave a beautiful silver bar hood, silver chains for the bodice, a scarf, a dress ...', he noted on December 13, 1830."

 On April 14, 1834, she married King Ludwig's valet Hermes Miller (1804–1871) in the Frauenkirche in Munich and became the mother of ten children: nine sons and one daughter.
 King Ludwig had representatives register him twice as a baptismal witness for one of her sons, Ludwig Miller (both died young).
 Queen Therese of Bavaria was a baptism witness for Therese Miller, Maximilian of Bavaria for Maximilian Miller (later court gardener) and Prince Luitpold of Bavaria for Luitpold Miller (also died young).
 The marriage was considered happy.
 Helene died at the age of 85 on November 18, 1898, in Munich.